TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Case.rst

 f:case
 ======

-This ViewHelper is part of the use case for f:switch.
-Where the value of this tag matches the value in the f:switch tag, the content of this tag will be rendered and output.
+This ViewHelper is part of the use case for `f:switch`.
+Where the value of this tag matches the value in the `f:switch` tag, the content of this tag will be rendered and output.

 Properties
 ----------